 Greater digitisation and the maturity of analytics in HR were twin topics featured in Hong Kong last week, at ChapmanCG’s Regional Talent Management and Talent Acquisition Heads meeting hosted by Bloomberg.
-Matthew Chapman, CEO of ChapmanCG, joined HK ChapmanCG team members Odilia Poon, Ringo Lau and Tracy Goh, along with 22 HR leaders from a variety of companies and industries for this session.
+Matthew Chapman, CEO of ChapmanCG, joined HK ChapmanCG team members Odilia Poon and Ringo Lau, along with 22 HR leaders from a variety of companies and industries for this session.

 On digitisation, key insights included: